genebean/jekyll-beanbag/_drafts/editing-posts-on-ios.markdown

 ##  The Contenders

+* **1Writer:**
+	* $4.99
+	* Seemed okay but image previews don’t work in either edit or preview mode.
+The extra menu above the keyboard has lots of options but doesn’t present them on a single screen.
 * **Bear:**
 	* Free or subscription to unlock features
 	* $1.49 / month or $14.99 / year
-	* has an app for macOS
+	* Has an app for macOS
-	* supports markdown but is a walled garden - no ability to access to files stored outside of it and no external synchronization.
+	* Supports markdown but is a walled garden - no ability to access to files stored outside of it and no external synchronization.
 * **Byword:**
 	* $5.99 one time cost
 	* has an app for macOS